Joining the lab

 Postdocs.
 Interested candidates should write to Noah Rosenberg with a CV, research statement, and contact information for three references.

-Interns and research visitors.
+High school interns and visiting undergraduates.
 The lab welcomes inquiries from interns and visitors at all levels, including high school students, undergraduates, and visiting graduate students.
 Most visiting positions involve a summer experience.
-Inquiries should begin with an email to Noah Rosenberg regarding your specific interest in the lab.
+Inquiries should begin with an email to Noah Rosenberg regarding your specific interest in the lab and the fields of study in which the lab pursues research.
 For intern and visitor positions, it is particularly important that inquiries take place with considerable lead time in advance of the proposed research experience.